UPDATE: School bus collides with pickup truck near Sylvan Lake - Red Deer Advocate

 No students were reported injured.
-Students were on their way to Maryview School in Red Deer.
+Students were on their way to school in Red Deer.

 The head-on collision occurred at Hwy 11 A at Range Road 10 around 7:33 a.m.